Power hammer: Design and operation

 A typical power hammer consists of a frame, an anvil, and a reciprocating ram holding a hammer head or die.
-The workpiece is placed on the lower anvil or die and the head or upper die strikes the workpiece.
+The workpiece is placed on the lower anvil or die, and the head or upper die strikes the workpiece.
 The power hammer is a direct descendant of the trip hammer, differing in that the power hammer stores potential energy in an arrangement of mechanical linkages and springs, in compressed air, or steam, and by the fact that it accelerates the ram on the downward stroke.
 This provides more force than simply allowing the weight to fall.
 Predecessors like trip hammers, steam drop hammers, board or strap hammers, used the power source to raise the ram or hammer head, but let it fall solely under gravity.

-Power hammers are rated by weight of moving parts that act directly on the work piece.
+Power hammers are rated by the weight of the moving parts that act directly on the workpiece.
 This includes the weight of the parts that may consist of upper die, ram, mechanical linkage arms and spring(s) or ram, piston, and associated connecting rod(s).
 Specific design elements are dictated by the power source.
 The largest power hammer was powered by steam and was rated at 125 short ton.